-Should you need special instructional equipment, submit your request using the web-based ticketing system at http://de-support.com.edu/requests.
-Instructions on how to access the online ticketing system for the first time can be found at http://edtech.com.edu/current-faculty/, or you may call 409-933-8388 or 409-933-8207.
-Please provide 24 hours'

-notice for all requests.
+Should you need special instructional equipment, submit a request outlining your needs to media@com.edu, or you may call 409-933-8207 or 409-933-8338.
+Please provide 24 hours' notice for most requests.
+Requests for video work require at least a week's notice.
 Some emergency requests can be accommodated within four hours.
 The Educational Technology Services Department is staffed from 7:30 a.m. to 7:30 p.m.
 Monday through Thursday and 7:30 a.m. to 5 p.m. on Friday during the fall and spring semesters.
 Summer hours vary and are based on college operating hours.